 This post may contain affiliate links.
 Please read our disclosure policy.

-This Mini Pineapple Upside Down Cake is a classic dessert made with a buttery cake base topped with caramelized pineapple and a cherry.
-It’s baked in a single ramekin and flipped to reveal a stunning presentation.
-Simple to make and perfectly portioned, it’s the ideal treat for one!
+This Mini Pineapple Upside Down Cake is a single serving dessert made with a buttery cake topped with caramelized pineapple and a cherry.
+It’s easy to make and delivers the classic flavor of a traditional upside down cake.

 Why You’ll Love This Recipe